chrisherman/G850_RawTCP_Serial_Adapter/README.md

 Return: OK
 saves current configuration as failsafe.ini to LittleFS Flash file system.
 **Pressing the PRG button for longer than 5 sec will load failsafe.ini configuration and reboot.**
-This allows you to recover from a fucked-up config.ini (e.g. wrong wifi credentials)
+This allows you to recover from a messed-up config.ini (e.g. wrong wifi credentials)<br>

 **+++AT+SLEEP<BR>
-Puts the adapter immediately into sleep.
+Puts the adapter immediately into sleep.<br>
-Return: OK
+Return: OK<br>